Eve: Mother of humanity

 Eve (and womankind after her) is sentenced to a life of sorrow and travail in childbirth, and to be under the power of her husband.
 Adam and Eve had two sons, Cain and Abel (Qayin and Heḇel קין והבל), the first a tiller of the ground, the second a keeper of sheep.
+In Genesis 4:1 she affirms that her son Cain was "gotten from the ", or "with the help of the ".
+H. E. Ryle notes that there is some obscurity about Eve's four words here (in the Hebrew: ḳânîthi îsh eth-Yahveh).

-After Cain murdered Abel, Eve gave birth to a third son, Seth (Šet), from whom Noah (and thus the whole of modern humanity) is descended.
+Cain murdered Abel.
+After this, Eve gave birth to a third son, Seth (Šet), from whom Noah (and thus the whole of modern humanity) is descended.
 According to Genesis, Seth was born when Adam was 130 years old: "a son in his likeness and like his image".
-Genesis 5:4 affirms that Eve had sons and daughters beyond just Cain, Abel, and Seth, as in most such descriptions in Genesis.
+Genesis 5:4 affirms that Adam fathered other sons and daughters after Cain, Abel, and Seth.